facebookresearch/DoodlerGAN/README.md

   pip install -r requirements.txt
 ```

-Then download our processed Creative Birds and Creative Creatures datasets from the GoogleDrive: https://drive.google.com/drive/folders/14ZywlSE-khagmSz23KKFbLCQLoMOxPzl?usp=sharing and unzip them under the directory `creative_sketch_generation/data/`.
+Next, download our processed Creative Birds and Creative Creatures datasets from the GoogleDrive: https://drive.google.com/drive/folders/14ZywlSE-khagmSz23KKFbLCQLoMOxPzl?usp=sharing and unzip the folders under the directory `creative_sketch_generation/data/`.

+To process the raw data from the scratch, check the scripts in `data_process.py`.

 ## Usage